-On March 4, 2022 (the "Closing Date"), the Company entered into a \$75.0 million long-term debt facility with Runway Growth Finance Corp. (the "Term Loan").
+The Company entered into the Term Loan on March 4, 2022.
 Under the Term Loan, \$30.0 million of the \$75.0 million loan was funded on the Closing Date, with the remaining \$45.0 million fundable if the Company achieved certain predetermined milestones.